 National Emergency: An emergency is a state of temporary situation declared within the territorial boundaries of a state during which certain fundamental liberties of its citizens are kept in suspension.
-According to established international law, such state can only be declared by lawful means and some core Human Rights such as the right to life and the arbitrary deprivation of life, the right of not to be tortured, and the prohibition of forced labour can never be derogated or set aside, even in a state of emergency.
-In this article, we are providing important notes and points related to Emergency.
+According to established international law, such state can only be declared by lawful means, and some core Human Rights such as the right to life and the arbitrary deprivation of life, the right not to be tortured, and the prohibition of forced labor can never be derogated or set aside, even in a state of emergency.
+In this article, we are providing important notes and points related to Emergencies.
 It is an important topic of General knowledge for all the government job aspirants.

 National Emergency Notes: Introduction

-The President of India can proclaim Emergency if he/she is assured that it is justified and can take under the direct charge of the administration of any state.
-President must get the written recommendation from the cabinet before proclaiming Emergency.
+The President of India can proclaim an Emergency if he/she is assured that it is justified and can take under the direct charge of the administration of any state.
+President must get a written recommendation from the cabinet before proclaiming an Emergency.

 - The Emergency provisions are mentioned in Part XVIII of the Constitution, from Articles 352 to 360.
 All these provisions enable the Central government to meet any abnormal situation effectively.

-- During the time of an Emergency, central government becomes all powerful and the states go into the total control of the Centre.
+- During the time of an Emergency, the central government becomes all-powerful and the states go into total control of the Centre.
 This converts the federal structure of democracy into a unitary one without any formal amendment of the Constitution.
 This kind of transformation of the political system from federal during normal times to unitary during Emergency is a unique feature of the Indian constitution.

 National Emergency Notes: Types